 Wingfield Park in Reno, Nevada, is partly on an island in the Truckee River (Belle Isle).
-It's where residents and visitors come to enjoy the Truckee River and parkway in downtown Reno.
-Together with the Truckee River Whitewater Park, this urban park offers a variety of recreational opportunities, including relaxing by the water, picnicing, whitewater rafting and kayaking, swimming, river tubing, and walking and biking.
+It's where residents and visitors come to enjoy the Truckee River and Parkway in downtown Reno.
+Together with the Truckee River Whitewater Park, this urban park offers a variety of recreational opportunities, including relaxing by the water, picnicking, whitewater rafting and kayaking, swimming, river tubing, and walking and biking.
 Wingfield Park and vicinity is the site of the Reno River Festival, many Artown events, and other events throughout the year.

 Wingfield Park is mainly an events place.
 There is an amphitheater fronted by a large grassy area for spectators.
 Surrounding areas provide space for vendors and other activities during several annual events.
 That isn't all, however, Since the opening of the Truckee River Whitewater Park in the river around Belle Isle, Wingfield Park has become a big free water park.
 It is literally packed out on hot summer days and has become one of Reno's most successful redevelopment projects.
 During quieter times, the park provides a relaxing oasis in the middle of the city.

 The east end of Belle Isle in Wingfield Park is just upstream from the Virginia Street Bridge.
 You can stroll along either side of the river next to Wingfield Park along Reno's Riverwalk.
 The path on the north side of the river continues all the way to Idlewild Park and beyond.
 The south side walkway takes you to Barbara Bennett Park and stops there.
 Along the way, there are several pedestrian/bicycle bridges crossing the river to the park.